Josephine Wright Chapman: Career

 Chapman's architectural education began in 1892 when Clarence Blackall agreed to let her apprentice under him.
 Blackall taught her about public building design and how to experiment with new materials.
 In 1893, the firm designed the first steel-frame building, the Winthrop Building in Boston.

 Chapman would go on to set up her own firm in Boston, in Grundmann Studios, a women's art collective, in 1897.
-"The commission that made her reputation would be the New England Building and she began design work on it as soon as the announcement of the contest for the building appeared in the papers."
+"The commission that made her reputation would be the New England Building at the 1901 Pan-American Exposition.
+She began design work on it as soon as the announcement of the contest for the building appeared in the papers."
 That set the stage for all of her future success.

 Chapman was commissioned by Harvard University to design their Craigie Arms dormitory.
 While working on that project she also designed St. Mark's Episcopal in Leominster, Massachusetts.
 By the start of the 20th century, Chapman had six drafters, including one woman, at her firm.

 After 1901, she applied to join the American Institute of Architects and the Boston Architectural Club.
 Both refused to admit her.
-In 1907 she was accepted by the New York Society of Architects, after relocating to New York City.
+In 1907, after relocating to New York City, she was accepted by the New York Society of Architects.
 There, she opened a firm at Washington Square Park, focusing on residential design.
 Around 1909 she "reign[ed] supreme as the only woman architect in the Hub."